Indonesian presidential aircraft

 The Indonesian presidential aircraft (Pesawat Kepresidenan Indonesia), is the presidential aircraft carrying the president of Indonesia.

-Currently the aircraft used as the main presidential aircraft is a Boeing 737-700/BBJ1, privately owned by president Prabowo Subianto.
+Since 2024, the aircraft used as the main presidential aircraft is a Boeing 737-700/BBJ1, privately owned by president Prabowo Subianto.
 The aircraft with registration number PK-GRD is operated with the call sign "INDONESIA ONE".

 Previously the main presidential aircraft was a Boeing 737-800/BBJ2.
 The call sign of this aircraft is "Indonesia One", "Indonesian Air Force 01" or "IDAF01" with registration number "A-001".
-The aircraft belongs to the Ministry of State Secretariat, operated by the Indonesian Air Force's 17h Air Squadron, and maintained by GMF AeroAsia.
+The aircraft belongs to the Ministry of State Secretariat, operated by the Indonesian Air Force's 17th Air Squadron, and maintained by GMF AeroAsia.

 Beginning in 2020, the Indonesian government chartered a Boeing 777-300ER aircraft, registration PK-GIG, from Garuda Indonesia for the president's use on long-haul flights.
 When used to transport the president, the call sign of the 777 is "GIA1" or "Indonesia 1".

-The current Garuda Indonesia's aircraft that is often charter by the government for long-haul official presidential trip.
-The aircraft is a Boeing 777-300ER registered PK-GIG and painted in a red and white with "Republic of Indonesia" written and Indonesian flag alongside the national emblem attached in its livery.
+The current Garuda Indonesia aircraft that is often chartered for long-haul official presidential trips.
+The aircraft is a Boeing 777-300ER registered PK-GIG and painted red and white with "Republic of Indonesia" and Indonesian flag alongside the national emblem attached in its livery.

 In September 2025, another Boeing 777-300ER from Garuda Indonesia bearing PK-GIF registration was repainted into "Republik Indonesia" / Presidential livery just like PK-GIG.
 Those two aircraft also have same cabin configuration.